billmei/HideTheLikes/README.md

 Facebook is not a popularity contest.
 When you share something, share it because you care about your friends, and not because you just want to have the most number of likes on your post.
 Hiding the likes and shares on posts, comments, and news feed items lets you have a meaningful conversation instead.

-## Install Instructions
+## Installation Instructions

 ### 1. From the Chrome Web Store (Recommended)
 To install, just download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/hide-facebook-post-likes/epbnnhamgebfpfopdghjimdgfllbfpak)

 ### 2. Binary File
 Go to the releases section and download the latest `crx` file.
-After you are finished downloading this file (it should be named something like `Hide.FB.Post.Likes.crx`), drag and drop it into Google Chrome's "extensions" tab.
+After you are finished downloading this file (it should be named something like `Hide.FB.Post.Likes.version.number.crx`), drag and drop it into Google Chrome's "extensions" tab.
 Tested on Chrome version 20+.
 This method is not recommended because the app will not automatically update.

 ### 3. Compile From Source
 Run